grega/pico-projects/inky-frame-weather-dashboard/README.md

 ================================================================================
 ```

+## Self-update and fallback

+The device can update `main.py` and `weather_utils.py` from GitHub.
+To prevent bricking due to broken updates, it uses a **boot-counter + rollback** system:

+1. **Updating files**
+   - Each file is backed up as `file.prev` before replacement.
+   - After each successful file update, the boot counter is incremented to track stability.

+2. **Boot sequence / rollback**
+   - If a file update fails, the boot counter is incremented (`mark_boot_failure()`).
+   - If the counter exceeds `MAX_RETRIES` (default 3), the device rolls back each updated file to its `.prev` version and resets the counter.

+3. **Marking a version stable**
+   - After successfully updating a file from GitHub, `mark_boot_success()` increments the counter.
+   - Once the counter reaches `STABLE_VALUE` (default 10), the version is considered stable and further rollbacks are not triggered.

+This means that:

+- Successful updates are auto-confirmed
+- Broken updates are automatically reverted after a few failed boot attempts

 ## License

 This project uses data from the Yr.no API, which requires attribution.
 Make sure to comply with their [Terms of Service](https://developer.yr.no/doc/TermsOfService/).